Skip to main content

 • Use assets as collateral for a line of credit

-• Borrowed money is not taxable income
+• Borrowed money is generally not taxable income

 • The asset keeps compounding while you use the cash